h8d13/Lighttpd-Steroids/README.md

 Extract it: `tar -xvf 266749.tar -C ./yourfolder/266749` or using a file viewer :)

-Move to the directory you created using `cd` and just make sure it is so:
+Move to the directory you created using `cd` and just make sure it is as so:
 ```
 /awesomelua
-\-- run.py
-\-- 266749/
+|-- 266749/
+|-- run.py
 ```

-Good to go you can simply: `sudo python3 run.py`
+If it is like this, good to go you can simply: `sudo python3 run.py`

 Then open your browser to `https://localhost`
 > Note: you will get a warning because of self-signed certificate.
+> You normally just accept.

 ----

 ### How this project works:

-Simple start/rebuild python script.
+Simple start/rebuild python script. `--rebuild`
 `sudo python3 run.py --rebuild`
 > This saves enourmous time creating new features or adding system packages / configs.
+> ALso should have a proper close mechanism.

 Uses Alpine (5-8Mb) for the core image.
 Dockerfile & start up scripts for init.